 - A. Chair.
 When present, the Chair presides at all Board meetings during the year for which elected.
 The Chair has a vote but no veto.
-(Virginia Code §§ 15.2-1422 and 15.2-1423) The Chair also is the head official for all of the Board's official functions and for ceremonial purposes.
+The Chair also is the head official for all of the Board's official functions and for ceremonial purposes.
 (Virginia Code §§ 15.2-1422 and 15.2-1423) - B. Vice-Chair.
-If the Chair is absent from a Board meeting, the Vice--Chair, if present, presides at the meeting.
+If the Chair is absent from a Board meeting, the Vice-Chair, if present, presides at the meeting.
 The Vice-Chair also discharges the duties of the Chair during the Chair's absence or disability.
-(Virginia Code § 15.2--1422)
+(Virginia Code § 15.2-1422)

 - C. Acting Chair in Absence of Chair and Vice-Chair.
 If the Chair and Vice Chair are absent from any meeting, a present Supervisor must be chosen to act as Chair. - D. Term of Office.
-The Chair and Vice-Chair shall each be elected to serve for a term of one-calendar year terms, but either or both may be re-elected for one or more additional terms.
+The Chair and Vice-Chair shall each be elected to serve for a term of one calendar year, but either or both may be re-elected for one or more additional terms.
 Such officers shall serve until their successors have been elected and qualify.
-(Virginia Code §-15.2-1422) - E. References to the Chair.
-All references in these Rules to the Chair include the Vice-Chair or any other Supervisor when the Vice-Chair or the Supervisor Supervisor is acting as the Chair.
+(Virginia Code § 15.2-1422) - E. References to the Chair.
+All references in these Rules to the Chair include the Vice-Chair or any other Supervisor when the Vice-Chair or any other Supervisor is acting as the Chair.